Adopt a Dog

 - Spaying or neutering

 - Full vaccination including rabies.
-All puppies will receive 3 sets of vaccines as reccomended by the AVMA.
+All puppies will receive 3 sets of vaccines as recommended by the AVMA.

 - Microchip identification